Government hacking

 Government hacking permits the exploitation of vulnerabilities in electronic products, especially software, to gain remote access to information of interest.
 This information allows government investigators to monitor user activity and interfere with device operation.
 Government attacks on security may include malware and encryption backdoors.
 The National Security Agency's PRISM program and Ethiopia's use of FinSpy are notable examples.

+The term lawful hacking has been used for law enforcement agencies who utilize hacking.

 Hackers

 Security hackers have extensive knowledge of technology (particularly electronic devices and computer programs and networks), and may use their knowledge for illegal or unethical purposes.
 Hackers take advantage of vulnerabilities in software and systems; the hacking consists of manipulating computer systems or electronic devices to remotely control a machine or access stored data.

 Due to new technologies, it was necessary to update cryptographic algorithms.
 This need has raised the level of complexity of techniques used for encrypting the data of individuals to guarantee network security.
 Because of the difficulty of deciphering data, government agencies have begun to search for other ways to conduct criminal investigations; one such option is hacking.

 Since government hacking is characterized by the use of technology to obtain information on citizens' devices, some say that government agents could also manipulate device data or insert new data.
 In addition to manipulating data from individuals, tools developed by the government could be used by criminals.